 Mower Arduino Code:

 The complete software for the Mower is running on Arduino.
 This is open source and can be modified by anyone.
 The software to run the mowers is free of charge and can be modified if you want to to customise the mower.

 The build and circuit wiring of the project is explained in the following pages.
 Step by step instructions will guide you through the construction and electrical wiring process.
 Browse the detailed build pages and you will see how the instructions can be followed by anyone with any build skill level.
 The makes section shows a selection of mowers already made.

-The original electrical components can be bought here in this shop individually or as a package.
+The STL or CAD data pack includes a complete Build of Material list with links to the components used.
+Alternatively the original electrical components can be bought here in this shop individually or as a package.
 Using the original electrical components makes the build process easier and ensures smooth communication with the software:

 The Arduino code includes a full set of test programs to individually test the installed components and debug any mistakes during construction.